-Join Tim Grey for an in-depth discussion in this video Avoiding color shifts, part of Optimal Output with Photoshop CS6.
+Join Tim Grey for an in-depth discussion in this video Avoiding color shifts, part of Photoshop CS6: Optimal Output.

 In some situations you may find that applying sharpening causes a little bit …of a color shift in the image.
 It's not a very common problem. …And frankly most of the time it's such a minor issue, that you really wouldn't …notice it unless you were looking for it.
 But it is something that's worth paying …attention to.
 It's worth being aware of. …Let's take a look at how we can avoid this color shift altogether. …I'm going to start off by creating a copy of my background image layer. …I'll drag the background image layer thumbnail down to the Create New Layer …button, the blank sheet of paper icon at the bottom of the Layers panel.…

 That will create a background copy.
 I'll go ahead and rename this layer by …double-clicking on the title and typing a new name. …We'll just call this sharpen.
 And I'm going to apply an exaggerated …sharpening, just so that we can see a better sense of exactly how the technique …I'm going to show you behaves.
 I'll go to the Filter menu and choose …Sharpen Followed by smart sharpen.
 And I'll apply a relatively high radius, …

 - Getting started with color management